Germany E-Invoicing Requirements: What Receivers Need to Know

 Phase 3January 1, 2028Issue e-invoices for B2B transactionsAll businesses, regardless of size

 B2G (business-to-government) e-invoicing has been mandatory in Germany since November 2020, using the XRechnung standard.
-The current mandate extends that requirement to the entire B2B landscape.
+The current mandate extends that requirement to all B2B transactions.
 For a broader look at how Germany's mandate fits within worldwide adoption trends, see our global overview of e-invoicing requirements.

 XRechnung vs ZUGFeRD: A Head-to-Head Format Comparison